Rwanda Standard Gauge Railway: Location

-This section, measuring 150 km, is part of the Isaka–Kigali Standard Gauge Railway, a joint railway between the governments of Rwanda and Tanzania.
-Construction is scheduled to begin in October 2018, and the Rusumo–Kigali section is budgeted to cost US$847 million.
+This section, measuring 150 km, is the Rwandan half of the Isaka–Kigali Standard Gauge Railway, a joint railway between the governments of Rwanda and Tanzania.
+Construction was originally scheduled to begin in October 2018, but has been postponed as the Tanzanian link to the Rwandan border was delayed.
+The section is budgeted to cost US$857 million.
+A feasibility study for this section has been conducted and demarcation of the corridor is finalized.